Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 Step 2: Submit Financial Aid Forms#

-Submit the CSS Profile and any additional documents Stanford requests.
+Complete the CSS Profile (Stanford code 4704) or the free ISAFA alternative, plus the Stanford International Student Supplement form, and any additional documents Stanford requests.
 Check your application portal regularly for updates and follow-up requests.

 Step 3: Wait for Your Decision#

-Stanford is need-blind for international students.
-Your financial need plays no role in the admissions decision.
+Remember that Stanford is need-aware for international freshmen — your aid request is visible to the committee and affects your chances.
 If admitted, your acceptance letter will come with a complete financial aid package showing exactly what you will pay (if anything).

 Deadlines#